coronamapskw/trackcovidkw.org/en/info-for-participants.md

 **Compensation:** Participants will receive no compensation (financial or otherwise) for taking part in this study.

-The researchers Dr. Dari Alhuwail and Dr. Saad Alsharrah welcome any queries – Primary Contact ([dari.alhuwail@ku.edu.kw](mailto:dari.alhuwail@ku.edu.kw)).
+The researchers Dr. Dari Alhuwail and Dr. Saad Alsharrah welcome any queries – Primary Contact: Dari Alhuwail ([hello@trackcovidkw.com](mailto:hello@trackcovidkw.com))).